Bill Sharman: Washington Capitols (1950–51)

 Sharman was drafted by the Washington Capitols in the second round of the 1950 NBA draft.
 His future Celtics teammate Bob Cousy was taken in the first round of the same draft.
-The team offered him $5,000, the most ever paid to a rookie.
+The team offered Sharman $5,000, the most ever paid to a rookie.
 After refusing the initial offer, and telling the Capitols he wanted to play baseball, the team increased the offer to $8,000 and Sharman joined the Capitols.
-The team failed financially 35 games into the 1950–1951 season.
+The team failed financially 35 games into the 1950–51 season.
+Before the team folded, Sharman played in 31 games, averaging 12.2 points and 3.5 rebounds per game with an .889 free thrown percentage.

 Earl Lloyd, the African American player who broke the NBA's color barrier was a Capitols' teammate.
 Lloyd did not have a car, and Sharman would drive over to Lloyd's home in segregated Washington, D.C. to pick Lloyd up, so Lloyd would not have to take long bus rides.
 Lloyd said of Sharman, "'Bill was a decent guy when it wasn't fashionable...."

-Boston Celtics (1951–1961)
+Boston Celtics (1951 to 1961)

+Following the disbanding of the Capitols, Sharman was selected by the Fort Wayne Pistons in the NBA's dispersal draft.
+Sharman wound up as part of a transaction or series of transactions in 1951 that sent Chuck Share to the Pistons, with Sharman, Bob Brannum, and Bob Harris going from the Pistons to the Boston Celtics.
+The Celtics had drafted Share in the 1950 NBA draft.
+It was reported at the time that after the Celtics rejected Share's relatively exorbitant contract demands, Share signed with the Waterloo Hawks of the National Professional Basketball League in May 1950.
+After that, the reporting varies considerably as to the specific nature of the transactions (as to it being a trade involving cash and players; a series of cash transactions; whether the Celtics or Pistons paid Waterloo).
+All of the reporting does agree that the Celtics obtaining Sharman, Brannum, and Harris turned out heavily lopsided in Boston's favor; with Celtics' owner Walter A. Brown later saying that receiving any one of the three Pistons' players alone for Share would have been a favorable deal for the Celtics.

-Following the disbanding of the Capitols, Sharman was selected by the Fort Wayne Pistons in the dispersal draft and was subsequently traded to the Boston Celtics (possibly with Bob Brannum) for Chuck Share prior to the 1951–52 season.
-Sharman played a total of ten seasons for the Celtics, leading the team in scoring between the 1955–56 and 1958–59 seasons, and averaging over 20 points per game during three of them.
+Sharman played a total of ten seasons for the Celtics.
+He led the team in scoring for consecutive seasons (1955 to 1959), averaging over 20 points per game during three of those seasons.
+The Celtics were in the playoffs every season Sharman was with the team (1951 to 1961).
+Sharman won four NBA championships with the Celtics.
+He was still referred to as "Battling Bill" Sharman with the Celtics.